michaelbarczay/michaelbarczaytest.github.io/index.md

 My research focuses on topics related to **(Quantitative) Macroeconomics** and **Public Finance**.

-I am currently a Fund Intern at the IMF's Tax Policy Division.

 For more information, have a look at my [research](https://michaelbarczay.com/research) or my [CV](/assets/CV_Barczay.pdf).